Haskeeb265/obsidian-vault/1 - Rough Notes/Messages and Special tokens.md

 1. **System Messages:** Also known as "System prompts", these define how a model should behave.
 Persistent instructions.
 	In context of Agents, System Messages also define the role and the available tools that an agent can use to perform its respective tasks
-2. **Converstion**: These are the messages/prompts that are exchanged between the user and the AI model
+2. **Conversation**: These are the messages/prompts that are exchanged between the user and the AI model

 #### References
 [[Messages and Special Tokens (Hugging face Course)]]